 Pricing and Availability

-Retail cost of around $20, the Conair Sound Therapy Sound Machine is available through Amazon for $19.99 and $22.99 at Sears.
+Retail cost of around $20, the Conair Sound Therapy Sound Machine is available through Amazon.
 There is an upgrade available which is the alarm clock version of the sound machine, which starts at $30 retail.
 The higher clock version comes in white, includes the 10 sound options and also includes the alarm clock (complete with 2 alarm arms) AM/FM radio, timer, dimmer switch, snooze button and volume control.

 Common Praise and Complaints